 (a) The Non-Executive Directors including the Chairman are eligible to receive a fixed Directors' fee.
-The maximum aggregate amount of fees which could be paid to Non-Executive Directors is set by the Company in general meeting.
+The maximum aggregate amount of fees which could be paid to Non-Executive Directors is set determined by shareholders at a general meeting of the Company.
 The objective of the Company's remuneration policies, processes and practices are to attract and retain appropriately qualified and experienced Directors who will add value by adopting competitive remuneration and reward programmes which are fair and responsible and aligned with shareholder objectives.
 Remuneration is also determined having regard to how Directors are remunerated for other similar companies, the time spent on the Company's matters and the performance of the Company.

 Non-Executive Directors are entitled to receive Directors Fees of \$20,000 per annum.
-Dr. Christian Behrenbruch and Dr. Christopher Burns have elected not to receive or accrue their Directors fees for the time being.
-Directors fees due to Dr. Peach and Mr. Cooke are currently being accrued but not paid.
+All Directors fees for the period from 1 October 2018 to 30 June 2020 have been accrued but not paid.
 Directors Fees of \$30,000 per annum due to the Chairman, Dr. Warwick Tong, are also being accrued but not paid.
 No retirement or termination benefits are payable to Non-Executive Directors.
-Mr. Simon Wilkinson served as Managing Director and CEO until 23 June 2019 and received remuneration in that capacity throughout the year ended 31 March 2019 as detailed in the Company's Remuneration Report for that period.